neotoma/personal-server/README.md

 - `PERSONAL_SERVER_PORT`: Port through which to run the server locally (required to run app)
 - `PERSONAL_SERVER_DATA_DIRS`: Local system paths to data directories, comma-delimited (required to run app)
-- `PERSONAL_SERVER_DEPLOY_USERNAME`: User name with which to SSH into remote deployment server (required to deploy app)
-- `PERSONAL_SERVER_DEPLOY_HOST`: Address of the remote deployment server (required to deploy app)
-- `PERSONAL_SERVER_DEPLOY_DIR`: Remote system path to app directory on deployment server (required to deploy app)
-- `PERSONAL_SERVER_DEPLOY_DATA_DIR`: Remote system path to data directory on deployment server (required to deploy app)

-The value of `PERSONAL_SERVER_DATA_DIR` can be set the absolute path of `data` within the repository and the directory will be ignored by Git.
+The value of `PERSONAL_SERVER_DATA_DIRS` can be set the absolute path of `data` within the repository and the directory will be ignored by Git.

-The value of `PERSONAL_SERVER_DEPLOY_DATA_DIR` locally should match the value of `PERSONAL_SERVER_DATA_DIR` remotely to deploy data into the remote directory that the app actually uses there.

-If you intend to deploy the server to another system using scripts within the "Developing and deploying" section below, you can also create a `.env-deploy` file in the base directory, one that will be ignored by Git and used upon deployment to create an `.env` file remotely, thereby setting environment variables on the deployment server.

 ## Running the server